 IRS forms and publications can be downloaded from their website.
 Local libraries sometimes carry tax forms during tax season.

 Harvard Tax Information

-Anyone who works for Harvard, even through Work-Study will receive by mail a W-2 form by the beginning of the February for the prior tax year’s earnings.
+Anyone who works for Harvard, even through Work-Study, will receive by mail a W-2 form by the beginning of February for the prior tax year’s earnings.